GL-Li/summaries/vim-vscode/positron.md

 ### Open Remote - WSL for Positron
 To work with WSL
 - install Positron for Windows and
-- install extension Open Remote - WSL for positron, for now.
+- install extension Open `Remote - WSL for positron`, for now.
 The function may be built in to Positron in later version.
 - `Ctrl Shift P` to start the command plattee and search for `Remote WSL - connect to WSL`, run it to connect.

 ### VSCode-neovim extension